GaiaNet-AI/docs/docs/creator-guide/knowledge/concepts.md

 > For example, if you ask ChatGPT the question What is Layer 2, the answer is that Layer 2 is a concept from the computer network.
 However, if you ask a blockchain person, he answers that Layer 2 is a way to scale the original Ethereum network.
 That's the difference between a generic LLM and knowledge-supplemented LLMs.

 We will cover the external knowledge preparation and how a knowledge-supplemented LLM completes a conversation.
-If you have learned how a RAG application works, go to [Build a RAG application with GaiaNet](web-tool) to start building one.
+If you have learned how a RAG application works, go to [Build a RAG application with Gaia](web-tool) to start building one.

-1. Create embeddings for your own knowledge
+1. Create embeddings for your own knowledge as the long-term memory
 2. Lifecycle of a user query on a knowledge-supplemented LLM

 For this solution, we will use

 * a chat model like Llama-3-8B for generating responses to the user
 * a text embedding model like [nomic-embed-text](https://huggingface.co/second-state/Nomic-embed-text-v1.5-Embedding-GGUF) for creating and retrieving embeddings
-* a Vector DB like Qdrant for storing embeddings.
+* a Vector DB like Qdrant for storing embeddings

 ## Workflow for creating knowledge embeddings